 *Anatole Broyard was born on this date in 1920.
 He was a Black writer and literary critic.
-Anatole Paul Broyard was born in New Orleans, Louisiana, into a Black Creole family who were established as free people of color before the American Civil War.
+Anatole Paul Broyard was born in New Orleans, Louisiana, into a Black Creole family established as free people of color before the American Civil War.
 The first Broyard recorded in Louisiana was a French colonist in the mid-eighteenth century.

 By high school, the young Broyard had become interested in artistic and cultural life; his sister Shirley said he was the only one in the family with such interests.
-While growing up in Brooklyn, where his family had moved, he was ostracized by both white and Black kids.
+While growing up in Brooklyn, where his family had moved, he was ostracized by both white and black kids.
 The Black kids picked on him because he looked white, and the white kids rejected him because they knew his family was Black.
 He'd come home from school with his jacket torn, and his parents wouldn't ask what happened.
-As an adult he didn't tell his family about his racial background because he wanted to spare his own children from going through what he did.
+As an adult, he didn't tell his family about his racial background because he wanted to spare his children from going through what he did.
 Broyard had some stories accepted for publication in the 1940s.
 He began studying at Brooklyn College before the U.S. entered World War II.